emilps/fjelltg/src/pages/productCategory/2020-03-24-fish-sludge-treatment.md

 text: >-
   Fjell Technology Group has a unique combination of long experience and high competence, and is a leader in research and development in the industry.
-We can supply  Equipment in the full range from small smolt farms, to post-smolt farms, land-based ongrowing fish plants, and semi-closed and closed ongrowing farms in the sea.
+We can supply equipment in the full range from small smolt farms, to post-smolt farms, land-based ongrowing fish plants, and semi-closed and closed ongrowing farms in the sea.